mieko/sr-captcha/index.md

 a vowel.

 This "fix-up" step took the successful login rate from 43% to 56%.
-That's when I considered it solved and called it day.
+That's when I considered it solved and called it a day.

-The experiment didn't end up going much further (and I don't have that data!), but it was a nice stroll around quite a few problem domains.
+The experiment didn't end up going much further (and I don't have that data!), but it was a nice stroll around a few problem domains.

 \- [mieko](http://mike.filespanker.com/)